The Incident (Lost): 1977

-Following the events of the previous episode, "Follow the Leader", Kate (Evangeline Lilly), Juliet (Elizabeth Mitchell) and Sawyer (Josh Holloway) are on a submarine leaving the island.
-Kate convinces Juliet and Sawyer to stop Jack from detonating a hydrogen bomb on the island.
-They force the captain (William Makozak) to surface, instructing the captain to continue on course away from the island.
-They arrive on the island, where they are greeted by Vincent the dog, who has been in the care of Rose Henderson (L. Scott Caldwell) and Bernard Nadler (Sam Anderson) for the past three years.
-Rose explains that she and Bernard are now retired and live a quiet life near the beach, avoiding detection by the Dharma Initiative.
-Rose points them to the Dharma barracks and they leave.
+Kate (Evangeline Lilly), Juliet (Elizabeth Mitchell) and Sawyer (Josh Holloway) are on a submarine leaving the Island.
+Kate convinces Juliet and Sawyer to stop Jack from detonating the hydrogen bomb.
+They force the captain to surface, instructing the captain to continue on course away from the island.
+On the island, they are greeted by Vincent, who has been in the care of Rose Henderson (L. Scott Caldwell) and Bernard Nadler (Sam Anderson) for the past three years.
+Rose and Bernard live near the beach, avoiding detection by the DHARMA Initiative.
+Rose points them to the DHARMA barracks and they leave.

-At the same time, Jack (Matthew Fox) and Sayid (Naveen Andrews) dismantle the hydrogen bomb in the tunnels under the Dharma Initiative's barracks, in order to remove its core.
-Richard (Nestor Carbonell) and a younger Eloise (Alice Evans) assist Jack and Sayid in entering the barracks via the basement of one of the houses.
-Richard knocks out Eloise to prevent her traveling with them because she is pregnant.
-Sayid dons a Dharma jumpsuit; they almost escape when Roger Linus (Jon Gries) recognizes him and shoots him.
+Meanwhile, Jack (Matthew Fox) and Sayid (Naveen Andrews) dismantle the bomb in the tunnels under the barracks to remove the core.
+Richard (Nestor Carbonell) and a younger Eloise (Alice Evans) assist them in entering the barracks through the basement of one of the houses.
+Richard knocks out Eloise to prevent her from traveling with them because she is pregnant.
+Sayid dons a DHARMA jumpsuit; they almost escape but Roger Linus (Jon Gries) recognizes him and shoots him.
 Jack and Sayid escape in a van driven by Hurley (Jorge Garcia), along with Jin (Daniel Dae Kim) and Miles (Ken Leung).
-Hurley drives to the construction site of the Swan station, while Jack treats Sayid's wounds; however, they are stopped by Juliet, Sawyer and Kate.
+Hurley drives to the construction site of the Swan, while Jack treats Sayid's wounds; however, they are stopped by Juliet, Sawyer and Kate.

-Jack and Sawyer discuss the situation away from the other survivors, with Sawyer expressing his opinion that they shouldn't try to change the past.
-Jack claims it is his destiny to change the past and that John Locke (Terry O'Quinn) has always been right about the island.
-Jack and Sawyer get into a fist fight, which is broken up by Juliet, who now agrees with Jack.
-She tells Sawyer that although they love each other, they are not meant to be together (echoing her parents).
+Sawyer thinks they should not change the past.
+Jack claims it is his destiny to do it and that John Locke (Terry O'Quinn) has always been right about the island.
+Jack and Sawyer get into a fight, which is broken up by Juliet, who now agrees with Jack.
+She tells Sawyer that although they love each other, they are not meant to be together.

-Meanwhile, Dr. Pierre Chang (François Chau) continues drilling into the energy source beneath the construction site of the Swan station on the orders of Stuart Radzinsky (Eric Lange).
+Meanwhile, Dr. Chang (François Chau) continues drilling into the energy source beneath the construction site of the Swan station on the orders of Stuart Radzinsky (Eric Lange).